MicroStrategy/embedding-sdk-docs/docs/embed-dossier-consumption-page/embed-dossier-consumption-properties.md

   - To assign the selection mode of panels on the dashboard consumption page.
   - Available values: ["noSelection", "singleSelection", "multipleSelection"]
   - Default value: "noSelection".

+- `pageSelectionMode`

+  - Assigns the selection mode of pages on the dashboard consumption page.
+  - Available values: ["noSelection", "singleSelection", "multipleSelection"]
+  - Default value: "noSelection".
+  - **Important:** This is an enhancement to `enablePageSelection`.
+Do not use this with `enablePageSelection`.
+If both are provided, `pageSelectionMode` takes precedence.

 #### Sample